Transforming real-time applications with Tinybird and Google BigQuery

 - Jordi Llópez Martí, Product Manager at Mercadona

 The BigQuery Connector is also the first integration to take advantage of Tinybird’s Connector Development Kit (CDK).
 With the CDK, Tinybird can quickly deliver new Connectors for other leading data products and empower developers to build their own custom Connectors.
 More information on the CDK will be available soon.

 Read on for more about how we built the Tinybird BigQuery Connector and what it’s like to use it.

 Once you’re done, you can check out our product documentation to learn about all the details of the BigQuery Connector.
 If you’re not yet a Tinybird customer, you can sign up for free (no credit card required) and get started today.
 Also, feel free to join the Tinybird Community on Slack and ask us any questions or request any additional features.

 What’s the big deal about BigQuery?

 Google BigQuery is a cloud data warehouse service designed and intended to execute long-running, complex queries.
 While you can dependably get query results in a few seconds for large amounts of data, all queries are managed by something similar to a job pool, meaning there's an overhead (that makes total sense) when you run a query, even a simple one like ``select 1``.
-That's why some users face hurdles when building dashboards and interactive applications that need both high concurrency (hundreds of queries per second) and low latency (under 1 second query times).
+That's why some users face hurdles when building real-time data visualizations and interactive applications that need both high concurrency (hundreds of queries per second) and low latency (under 1 second query times).

 Like Tinybird, BigQuery offers a serverless architecture, so developers don’t have to worry about infrastructure or scale.
 One of the reasons it can run queries over large amounts of data at consistent speeds is that it decouples storage and compute such that it can scale on demand.
 This offers tremendous flexibility as compute resources can be increased on demand and queries can be parallelized.